obijywk/hunttracker/README.md

   considered idle.
 - **REFRESH_POLLING_MINUTES**: The frequency with which to internally poll for changes that aren't detected using events (e.g. spreadsheet edits).
-Alternatively, you can set up an external process to periodically GET /refresh.
+Alternatively, you can set up an external process to periodically GET /refresh, and leave this unset.
+- **AWS_SNS_TOPIC_REGION**: The AWS region containing the SNS topic for task queue notifications, or unset to not use SNS.
+- **AWS_NOTIFY_TASK_QUEUE_SNS_TOPIC_ARN**: The AWS SNS topic for task queue notifications, or unset to not use SNS.

 ## Required Slack configuration